 - Small bunch of fresh cilantro about 1 cup

-The next day, drain the chickpeas and pulse in a food processor until crumbly and there are no whole chickpeas left.
+- The next day, drain the chickpeas and pulse in a food processor until crumbly and there are no whole chickpeas left.
 Transfer to a large bowl.

-In the same food processor, pulse together the onion, garlic, parsley and cilantro.
+- In the same food processor, pulse together the onion, garlic, parsley and cilantro.
 Pulse until it almost looks like a paste.
 Add parsley mixture to beans.

-Use a large spatula to mix the beans and herbs together.
+- Use a large spatula to mix the beans and herbs together.
 Add spices and flour.
 Mix well.
 Add baking powder and soda just before frying.
 Mix everything well.

-Heat a large skillet with vegetable oil and bring oil up to about 370 degrees F. You can test to see if the oil is hot by dropping a small piece of batter.
-If it sizzles, it's ready.
+- Heat a large skillet with an inch of vegetable oil and heat until the oil reaches 370 degrees Fahrenheit.
+You can test to see if the oil is hot by dropping a small piece of batter and if it sizzles, it's ready.

-Use a large tablespoon and form batter into balls.
-I scoop about 2 tablespoons worth and form a ball between your hands.
+- Use a large tablespoon or cookie scoop and form batter into balls.
+Scoop about 2 tablespoons worth and form a ball between your hands.